Academic Catalog

 Foundation Requirements

-Before progressing to the core courses of the program, students should possess a solid foundation in finance and accounting as comprised by the following set of courses:
+Before progressing to the core courses of the program, students should possess a solid foundation in finance, accounting, statistics and mathematics as comprised by the following set of courses:

 BA 6000Introduction to Accounting and Financial Reporting3